Makarov342/AngularProject/README.md

 To see the project deployed on Google Firebase, please visit: https://proyectovj-6c736.web.app/

+Note: The login process may experience delays due to the backend being hosted on a render-free option, which may have limited resources.
+Please be patient if the login takes longer than expected.

 To run this Angular project locally, follow these steps:

 Clone the repository: git clone [repository URL]